 We can answer all of these questions and more and help you make a plan for the future success of the farm and for the benefit of you and the future generations of your family.

-An important part of estate planning is considering the use of the exemptions, deductions and other estate planning opportunities to minimize tax.
+An important part of estate planning is considering the use of the exemptions, deductions and other estate planning opportunities to minimise tax.
 Depending on your circumstances, you may wish to consider the following:

-- if an asset falls into an estate that was acquired by the deceased prior to the 20th of September 1985, then the sale of that asset will be capital gains tax exempt
+- If an asset falls into an estate that was acquired by the deceased prior to the 20th of September 1985, the sale of that asset will be capital gains tax exempt.